alphastigma101/Interpreter/README.md

 5. [Contributation](#contributation)

 ### Getting Started:
 * To get started, type `make` inside the root of the project and execute `exec_interpreter`.
 The interpreter can parse raw binary expressions and can interpret a cutom language called `tactical nuke`.
-You can view tactical nuke's syntax inside 'Code Analysis'.If typing 'make' inside the root folder does not work, then the codebase itself is getting updated.
+You can view tactical nuke's syntax inside `Code Analysis`.If typing `make` inside the root folder does not work, then the codebase itself is getting updated.
 If this is the case, then navigate over to the folder called `debugging`.
 There is a file called `Makefile.sh` that will compile the project.
 You can also run  unit tests from that folder or feed in your own data into the interpreter or parser to see what it does.

 ### Product Construction
 * The goal is to create a hand-made interpreter that processes a language called Tatical Nuke.
 This whole project is written in c++.